 Rodents, including beaver, antelope squirrels and pocket mice, can be seen exploring and inhabiting the Grand Canyon area as well as much of the country surrounding the national park.
 See More

-Falcons, owls and hawks are frequent fliers in the Grand Canyon National Park region and Arizona.
+Rare condors, falcons, owls and hawks are frequent fliers in the Grand Canyon National Park region and Arizona.
+Condors are protected birds making a comeback in the canyon.
 Known for their incredible speed and agility, falcons feed on smaller birds, and stoop (dive) to capture prey in mid-air.
 Peregrine, prairie and American kestrels are common in Arizona.
 Owls that call Arizona home include large great horned owls, barn owls, tiny elf, pygmy and squirrel owls, and burrowing owls.
 Visitors might also glimpse a variety of hawks, as well as plenty of songbirds, during their vacation.
 See More

 There are approximately 47 reptile species that call the Grand Canyon home, including a variety of species of lizards.
 Iguanas inhabit this region, as do Gila monsters, chuckwallas, geckos and many others.
 The mountain short-horned lizard is another that makes its home here.
 The Desert tortoise is native to the Mojave and Sonoran deserts of the southwestern U. S. And if that isn’t enough, six rattlesnake species have been recorded in the park.
 Two are species rarely encountered, the Southwestern speckled rattlesnake and the Northern black-tailed rattlesnake.
 See More